Pathways out of Hegemony: How the American International Order Might Unravel

 Varieties of Relationalism

 Status: Draft completed.
 Revise and resubmit, Cambridge Review of International Affairs.
-Read 📄
+Read an outdated version 📄

 Summary: We start from the proposition that practice-turn and relational theories can be thought of as part of a larger family of relational social theory.
 This larger family intersects with international-relations constructivism, but we should treat it—as a whole—as orthogonal to any of the so-called “paradigms” in Anglophone international studies, and as cutting across those “paradigms.”
 Relational social theory is in this sense “bigger” than Anglophone international studies and any of the debates within it, and is best grasped by distinguishing it from other broad families of social theory, such as individualism and structuralism.
 We develop this argument by identifying key debates within relational international-relations theory: those involving methodology and those involving the relative importance of position versus process.